wy-chung/logstor/README.md

 ## Run the program
 First you have to run 'ggatelog init device_name' to initialize the underlying device and then run 'ggatelog create device_name' to create the gate device (i.e. /dev/ggate0).
 After that the log-structured device can be mounted.

+## Memo
+'run.bat' is a sample batch file.
+It shows how to create a ggate device, create a file system on the ggate device, copy the src files to the file system and build the kernel on the file system.